 neutron stars, and white dwarfs.
 After 1017 years, the stellar

-remnants will ccol to the point where they are invisible.
+remnants will cool to the point where they become invisible.
 Also, by this

 time normal stars (powered by nuclear fusion) will have burned out.

 The Universe becomes cool and rarefied enough for electrons and protons to form neutral hydrogen atoms.
 This occurs around when the temperature of the Universe has dropped to around 3,000 Kelvin (z ~ 1,100).

 Currently, the largest structures in the Universe are consistent with the imperfections seen in the CMBR.
 If we see much larger structures, then there will be trouble.

 13.7 billion years ===> End

 Because of the Uncertainty Principle, spontaneous production of matter/anti-matter twins continuously occurs in the Universe, even in vacuum(Top left panel)!
 These particles are not directly detectable because they disappear before one can get a handle on them.
 These pairs are known as Virtual Pairs.
 Near a Black Hole, something interesting can happen.
 If a member of the pair wanders too close to the Event Horizon, it may be trapped inside the Black Hole allowing its twin to escape and become a real particle (Bottom left panel)!
 You cannot get something for nothing, and so what is going on is that a littel bit of the mass of the black hole is stolen to make the escaping particle real.
 This causes the black hole to lose mass and thus to evaporate.